switchupcb/srt3/srt/tools/README.rst

 - *remove* allows removal by timestamp in sequential or non-sequential order.
 By placing timestamps non-sequentially (i.e :08, :05), you specify to remove all captions past :08 and before :05.
+- *split* allows the splitting of captions at a timestamp.

 .. _mux: https://en.wikipedia.org/wiki/Multiplexing
 .. _`SSA/ASS`: https://en.wikipedia.org/wiki/SubStation_Alpha